 What makes garbage truck accidents so serious is the sheer size and weight of a standard garbage truck.
 Just seeing garbage truck drivers navigating these trash trucks through the residential neighborhoods of Los Angeles is enough to intimidate most drivers of passenger vehicles.

 Imagine what it must be like for garbage truck accident victims!
-This is why a garbage truck driver must be qualified, responsible, and alert at all times.
+This is why a garbage truck driver must always be qualified, responsible, and alert.

 However, garbage truck accidents do happen, and that is when you need to call Ehline Law Firm so you can hire an experienced garbage truck accident lawyer.